sagemath/sagewiki_to_gh-2022-10-10/days8.5.md

  * David Roe: May 24-June 25, August 18-Sept 9
  * Emily Kirkman: June 13 - June 22
  * Clément Pernet: any date except July 7-11 (SIAM meeting in San Diego), and maybe July 20-23 (ISSAC), although not sure I'll go there.
+ * Mike Hansen: any dates at this point